skarpushin/summerb/summerb-dbupgrade/README.md

  * It can execute java code (in case you need to impl complicated upgrade logic and sql is just not enough)
  * Keeps track of DB version in dedicated table
  * It can resolve scripts from external folder or from embedded resources
- * It is very extendible
+ * It is very extendable
  * It does not impose requirements on DB version (like Flyway, i.e.)

 ## How it works